joelharkes/nuget-push/README.md

 # nuget-push
-> Natively in push nuget packages in nodejs.
+> Natively push nuget packages in nodejs.

 **This package does NOT need nuget cli, no dependency outside of node!**

 This package has been created for dev-ops purposes on dotnet core projects.

+## Usecase
-You could use native `dotnet pack` to create your nuget packages, and `nuget-push` to push them to the feed.
+You can run `dotnet pack` commands to create your nuget packages, and `nuget-push` to push them to the feed.
 This way the nuget commandline tool is not needed. usefull for cross-os development

-## usage
+## Usage
 ```javascript
 var push = require('nuget-push');